 top of page

 This showy member of the Orchid family has large, magenta-colored flowers blooming between late April to May in Ohio, where it's listed as rare.
-It's found in a variety of habitats in the eastern US, including rocky/mossy slopes and semi-open spots with humusy, well-drained soils.
-It does well in dry, acidic soils.
+It's found in a variety of habitats in southern and eastern US, including rocky/mossy slopes and semi-open spots with humusy, well-drained soils.
+It does best in dry, acidic soils.
 It grows 6 to 10 inches tall with a pair of thick, prominently veined leaves framing a single, flowerless stalk topped with a puffy, pink flower lightly streaked with purple.
 The flower contains a slit that allows its primary pollinators--bumble bees--to enter and do their work.
-Charles Darwin wrote about this particular pollination in his seminal work, On the Origin of Species
+Charles Darwin wrote about this particular pollination in his seminal work, On the Origin of Species.

 Works well as a container plant as well as in woodlands and areas with protection from afternoon sun.